tohojo/bufferbloat-net/content/bloat/wiki/Getting_SQM_Running_Right.md

 ![](/attachments/sqm-setup-ipv6_withsqm-24-6.svg)

 "Much better!
-But given the increase in latency and the average where it was, it was apparent that 6 mbit up was still too much, so we knocked that down to 4400, and got this:
+But given the increase in latency and the average where it was, it was apparent that 6 mbit up was still too much, so we knocked that down to 4400 (kbps, or 4.4 mbps), and got this:

 ![](/attachments/sqm-setup-ipv6_withsqm-24-4400.svg)